amrithvenkat12/TheEyes/README.md

  - Ubuntu 16.04
  - Python 2.7
  - Download only the camera folder.
 Convert it into a catkin package in src.
 It should look something like "/home/YOUR_USERNAME/catkin_ws/src/camera"
  - Note: the "/camera/src/bagfiles" folder is empty.
 I can't upload the bag file here in gitLab because the file size (336Mb) is larger than the 10Mb limit.
 Instead, you can download the file, name it "with_cover.bag" and put into the bagfiles folder.
-The bagfile is not mandatory though.
-You can optionally run the algorithm on a live camera or a video file.
+The bagfile is not mandatory though. https://nextcloud.th-deg.de/s/ETzpYfEtW4SHRwX
+ - You can optionally run the algorithm on a live camera or a video file without the bag file.
 You must edit the camera_main.py file.

 _____________________________
 How to run the project?